Multiple Imputation of Hierarchical Nonlinear Time Series Data with an Application to School Enrollment Data: Discussion

-We note that all of the imputation methods compared assume that the missing data mechanism is ignorable.
-We conducted sensitivity analyses to evaluate how robust each imputation model is to one type of violation of the ignorability assumption through the MNAR experiments, where the probability of a country-year being simulated as missing was dependent on the observed value.
+We note that all of the multiple imputation methods compared assume that the missing data mechanism is ignorable.
+We conducted sensitivity analyses to evaluate how robust each imputation model is to one type of violation of the ignorability assumption through the MNAR experiments.
 In the simulation studies, we found that all imputation methods considered were relatively robust to the violation of ignorability when the rate of simulated missingness was low.
 However, substantial increases in bias and undercoverage were seen at the 40\% and 80\% rates.
-MINTS tended to be the most robust to these violations for the simulated data but still suffered from bias and undercoverage, especially at the 80\% rate.
-For the enrollment data validation exercises, no imputation method performed consistently well in the MNAR experiments.
-MINTS and pan Fixed Effects were the most robust to the violation of ignorability for the analysis model validation exercises, but both methods resulted in far below nominal coverage in more than one experiment.
-In the out-of-sample validation exercise, MINTS and pan Random Effects fared the best in the MNAR experiments.
-MINTS had the most robust performance in terms of point estimates, while pan Random Effects had the most robust coverage for interval estimates.
+MINTS tended to be the most robust to these violations but still suffered from bias and undercoverage, especially at the 80\% rate.
+No imputation method performed consistently well in the MNAR experiments for the school enrollment data, though we found MINTS and the pan models tended to be the most robust to violations of ignorability.
+Across validation exercises, the data augmentation approach based on MINTS generally performed better than all of the multiple imputation methods in the MNAR experiments.